vithursant/Ackermann-Quicksort-Experiments/README.md

 # Ackermann-Quicksort-Experiments
 Analysis of recursion in C and Python for the Ackermann Function and Quicksort Algorithm.

-_This piece of work accompanies the CIS*6650 - A Study of Programming Languages Final Assignment._
+_This piece of work accompanies the CIS*6650 - A Study of Programming Languages Final Assignment, a course taught by [Dr. Michael Wirth](https://www.uoguelph.ca/computing/people/michael-wirth)._

 ## Table of Contents
 * [Ackermann Function](#ackermann-function)